Canada's Study on Physical Activity Levels Among Youth-specific Questions

 A: Although participation is voluntary, we hope that all selected family members will agree to participate.
 Each selected individual represents many other individuals like them and is difficult to replace.

-Q: How long will Canada’s Study on Physical Activity Levels Among Youth (CAN PLAY) take?
+Q: How long will the Canadian Physical Activity Levels Among Youth Study (CAN PLAY) take?

 A: Participants are asked to wear their assigned pedometer every day for 7 consecutive days.
 Wearing the pedometer will not interfere with daily routines.
 The telephone questionnaire will take approximately 15-20 minutes to complete.